-To learn how to visualize, share, and manage a calendar of balanced social content in Hootsuite, see Manage your scheduled content.
+To learn how to visualize, share, and manage a calendar of balanced social content in Hootsuite, see Manage your content calendar.
 For a handy content planning template, download Hootsuite’s free Social Media Content Calendar.

 The content possibilities are endless, but you can use the following list as a starting point for your own content brainstorming.
 See example and more ideas in Creative Social Media Content Ideas You Should Try.

 If your company has a great blog that’s regularly updated, re-purposing posts for social media is an easy way to drive traffic to your brand and keep your audience engaged and informed.

 Social media is a great place to promote your company’s events, like workshops, webinars, and online chats.
 Sharing events can be an effective way to generate excitement, engage with your audience, extend reach, and increase turnout.

 Share exciting news, such as an industry award, a milestone number of customers, or an important hire.
 Make sure to keep it fun and engaging with a GIF, video, or graphic.

 If your company gathers original data about your industry, like Hootsuite’s Digital Reports, share it on social media to reinforce your leadership and competitive advantage.
 You can also share relevant news, articles, statistics, and research from other industry leaders.

 Showcasing real people who work at your company and spotlighting your company culture can help you build trust and a personal connection with your audience.
 Highlight employees through interviews or guest posts, or showcase workplace attributes that reveal the human side of your company with “behind-the-scenes” looks.